Delhi Assembly polls: AAP names all 70 candidates, Arvind Kejriwal to contest from New Delhi

 Of these, Atishi, Chadha and Pandey had unsuccessfully contested the 2019 Lok Sabha elections.

 Amanatullah Khan will contest from Okhla constituency, where areas like Jamia and Shaheen Bagh saw massive protests against the Citizenship Amendment Act.
 Former Congress leaders Ram Singh Netaji and Vinay Mishra, who had joined the Aam Aadmi Party on Monday, have been given tickets to contest from Badarpur and Dwarka seats respectively.

+Eight women candidates were on the list.
 Sisodia told ANI that 46 sitting MLAs have been given tickets, 15 sitting MLAs have been replaced and that nine seats that were previously vacant have been given to new candidates.
-He added that eight women candidates were given tickets this time.

 Elections will be held in the national Capital on February 8, and the results will be out on February 11.